Fairway Markets

+Stores are located in Brentwood Bay, Langford, Nanaimo, Oak Bay, Saanich (3), Sidney, and Victoria.

-The ten store chain was founded by Don Yuen in 1963 and employs over 700.
-The chain is a low cost grocery store with a significant emphasis on ethnic foods.
+The nine-store chain was founded by Don Yuen in 1963 and employs over 700.

 Founder

-Don Yuen was born in China, where his family had operated a grocer store for three generations and came to Canada in 1949 after the family lost their business to communism.
+Founder and President Don Yuen was born in China, where his family had operated a grocery store for three generations and came to Canada in 1949 after the family lost their business to communism.
 Yuen worked at his uncle's store and at a sawmill before embarking on his own store in 1963.
-Yuen is now Fairway Markets' President.